gutsy47/leti-pracice03-pointers/README.md

 # Two-dimensional static arrays.
 Pointers

 ## About
-Details are described in the report. (soon)
+Details are described in the report.